Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering

+Since ERGO \citep{springer2020prediction} trains two separate models for VDJDB and MCPAS, the following filtering process is also performed separately on the two datasets.
+For this and all subsequent ERGO-based predictions, we use the pre-trained weights from \url{https://github.com/louzounlab/ERGO}.

+Additional negative samples are generated as follows: a random TCR sequence is first selected from the dataset and is paired with all existing peptides in the dataset.
+Any unobserved pair is treated as negative.
+We repeat this process until the size of the negative set is 5x that of the positive set.
+The expanded dataset is then provided to the respective ERGO model.
+Predictive performance is evaluated for each peptide.
+We keep the peptides with AUROC and AUPR $>0.9$ and select those among top 10 positive sample counts (Table \ref{tab:raw}).

+To ensure the specificity of TCR recognition in the following study, we did a second round of filtering of both the TCRs and the peptides.
+We pair all TCRs with at least one positive binding event and all peptides in the filtered dataset.
+Any unobserved pair is treated as negative.
+This dataset is then provided to ERGO.
+Performance is shown in Table \ref{tab:raw}.
+We discard peptides with AUPR $<0.7$ and TCRs that have more than one positive prediction or have at least one wrong prediction.

-Specifically, as the dataset is very imbalanced, we downsample all peptides to at most 400 positive pairs.
+After that, we downsample all peptides to at most 400 positive TCRs.
+This number is chosen so that the resulting dataset is more balanced across peptides.
+The final number of samples for each peptide can be found in Table \ref{tab:data}.
 To make sure the model captures peptide-specific information, for every TCR in the positive set, we add its unobserved pairings with other peptides to the negative set.
 We then split the TCRs into train/test/validation sets with a ratio of 8:1:1, and put all pairings of each TCR to the respective subset, to ensure all TCRs in the test and validation sets are not seen in the training.
-For each set, the positive samples are up-sampled by the negative/positive ratio of the original dataset.
-The statistics of the resulting dataset is shown in Table \ref{tab:stats} (see Extended Data Table 1 and 2 for more details).
+For the training set, the positive samples are up-sampled by the negative/positive ratio of the original dataset.

-For each peptide, we generate an additional dataset with 5000 TCR sequences that do not overlap with the training set.
-This set is used for the optimization experiment (see the ``TCR optimization'' section for more details).

-The input data sample is formulated as a triplet $\{\bx,\bu,y\}$, where $\bx$ is the TCR sequence, $\bu$ is the peptide, and $y$ is the binary label indicating the interaction.